E1000

 Key Features for GA Buyers

-- Climb Performance: The 1,200 HP Pratt & Whitney engine delivers a 4,000 fpm initial climb rate, allowing pilots to reach flight levels and smooth air very quickly.
+- Climb performance.
+The 1,200 SHP Pratt & Whitney PT6A-67A delivers an initial climb rate near 4,000 fpm, letting pilots reach the flight levels and smooth air quickly.

 Trade-offs

-- Price: As a high-performance turbine aircraft, acquisition and operating costs are substantial compared to piston alternatives.
+- Acquisition and operating cost.
+As a high-performance turbine aircraft, acquisition runs in the multi-million-dollar bracket and operating costs sit well above piston alternatives.

-- Runway Requirements: While decent for a turboprop, its takeoff and landing distances over obstacles (approx. 2,200–2,400 ft) are longer than some STOL-capable turboprops like the PC-12.
+- Runway requirements.
+Takeoff and landing distances over a 50-ft obstacle (roughly 2,200 to 2,400 ft) are longer than STOL-capable turboprops such as the Pilatus PC-12.

 Technical Specifications